jobf/retracker/readme.md

 * Save assignments
 * Disable target
-* Modify key map per track
+* Modify key map per target
 * Target other ReTracker instances

 ## Usage ##

 Only machines that accept MIDI notes can be targetted and you may need to enable MIDI via attributes on the target machine.

-Some machines simply don't work as targets.
+Some machines simply don't work.

 ### Add Target ###